flavienbwk/book-devops/eng/AUDIOBOOK.md

 However, transformation offers an opportunity to develop internal expertise before being able to define rules for others.
 You must master the technologies discussed in this chapter to ensure your platform's security.
 So, work first on your internal projects before overseeing external ones.
 Each organization is unique but should have its internal experts to provide the best advice.

 As described in the chapter "Code Reviews", these reviews offer an opportunity to provide feedback on a contribution before it's deployed.
-It's possible to set rules so that specific teams (e.g., SSI team) must approve the contribution before it can be accepted.
+It's possible to set rules so that specific teams (e.g., security team) must approve the contribution before it can be accepted.
 This mechanism can be seen as a "seal of approval".
 Software factories contain all these contribution validation features to best ensure the software supply chain's security.

-Lastly, the software factory is where software developed by your teams will be built (compiled, formatted for deployment) and then deployed on your infrastructure.
-Analogous to the continuous integration principle, continuous deployment chains are responsible for deploying software according to rules defined in code (see chapter "Continuous Deployment (CD)").
+Lastly, the software factory is where software developed by your teams will be built and then deployed on your infrastructure.
+Analogous to the continuous integration principle, continuous deployment chains are responsible for deploying software according to rules defined in code.

 Caution: under no circumstances does a software factory allow your teams to develop software per se.
 The software factory provides resources for engineers to develop their software (dependencies, packages, binaries) but doesn't allow for code writing or execution within it.